Comparing the Top 10 Live Streaming Solutions for Church Services in 2023

 • Cement that sense of community while increasing the diversity among your church members.
 When belonging to a certain locality isn’t a pre-condition of belonging to your church, more people will be inspired to join.
 Making your community more accepting and inclusive.

-It is also common to live stream the church’s Christmas programs and other special events.
+It is also common to livestream the church’s Christmas programs and other special events.
 This allows the congregation to attend from home, and enjoy these special programs that occur during busy family times.

 Church Live Streaming Statistics

 In the past few years, churches and other places of worship have been turning to over-the-top (OTT) live-streaming technology to make services and events available over the internet.
-Here are a few streaming statistics and trends for why churches are opting to live-stream virtual services in 2023:
+Here are a few streaming statistics and trends for why churches are opting to live-stream virtual services in 2024:

-• Many churches are building online communities that could very well transition into in-person attendance, and 33% of churchgoers have found their current churches online, making live streaming for churches essential.
+• Many churches are building online communities that could very well transition into in-person attendance, and 33% of churchgoers have found their current churches online, making live streaming for churches essential

 • About 20% report that they have opted to view the service online rather than in person, but they’ve only done this one or two times.
 16% of these people say that they’ve opted for the online service three to five times, and about 14% have done it six or more times.
 That is still a significant number of people that you can reach through live streaming for churches